 The confusion is justifiable as all of those solutions offer a similar set of features that have a lot of overlap.

 CMMS vs EAM/ERP

 Enterprise Resource Planning (ERP) is a robust software solution that helps manage main business processes across different departments.
 Depending on the available modules for the type of ERP system they use, a company might use an ERP solution to track everything from asset information, raw materials, and production output to things like cash, purchase orders, and payroll.

 EAM (Enterprise Asset Management) is one of those ERP modules.
 It is used to manage assets and maintenance work.
-Different EAM/ERP providers offer different sets of features, but roughly speaking, a standard EAM module will have half of the functionality that a standard CMMS offers.
-Usually, just some basic asset management features with very limited customization options.
+Roughly speaking, a standard EAM module will have half of the functionality that a standard CMMS offers, like basic asset management features with very limited customization options.
 Organizations can hire developers to adjust and expand their EAM module, but that is a costly and risky maneuver with a poor track record.

-Since CMMS is designed specifically for maintenance management, it is only natural that it offers a more broad range of features that are way more polished and customizable.
+Since a CMMS is designed specifically for maintenance management, it offers a broader range of features that are more customizable and suitable for a maintenance team.

 Last but not least, businesses can decide to integrate CMMS with their ERP system instead of the EAM module.
 It is a viable strategy, but it does come with its own set of pros and cons.

 CMMS vs CAFM